arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 As you can see, we can confirm the node from _new_nodegroup_3_ is in NotReady state.

+As you can see, we can confirm the node from _new_nodegroup_3_ is in NotReady state.

 :::important
 We will be gathering more information for this node throughout the scenario, so let's go ahead and add the node name as an environment variable.
 Please copy and paste the following in your terminal.